elastic/search-workshop/website/README.md

 ## Usage

 1. Enter your search query in the search box
-2. Select your preferred search mode (BM25, Semantic, or AI Agent)
+2. Select your preferred search mode (Keyword, Semantic, or AI Agent)
 3. Click the search button or press Enter
 4. Results will display below with highlights and metadata

 ## Search Modes

-- **BM25**: Best for exact keyword matches and traditional text search
+- **Keyword**: Best for exact keyword matches and traditional text search
 - **Semantic**: Best for finding conceptually similar content, even without exact keyword matches
 - **AI Agent**: Advanced search that combines semantic understanding with AI-powered analysis